Exercise for Someone with COPD

 - 10: Maximal (the most you can work)

-When Should I Not Exercise?
+When Should I Not Exercise?plus

 When you are seriously ill, a very low level of activity is best.
 This may include sitting in a chair and minimal walking.
 When you have recently been in the hospital, you will need to be supervised during light walking and light weight training.
 When you are having unusual symptoms, lower your exercise level.
 Talk with your doctor.
+The following may be helpful to sort out symptoms that may or may not be consistent with safe exercise.

 Yes, Safe to Exercise